Taxpayer Letter – December 2024

 Dear Client:

-Thank you very much for your continued business.
-We appreciate the trust and confidence you have placed with our firm and look forward to working with you in 2024.
+We appreciate your continued business and trust in our firm and look forward to working with you in 2025.

 Please let this letter serve as a reminder to get your work into our office early this year.
 In previous tax seasons as the April 15th deadline drew near, the waiting time for us to process tax returns has approached four weeks.
 We appreciate your patience and understanding during this very busy time as we give each tax return all the time and attention it deserves.

-For our clients considering home improvements, “go green” to claim one of two eligible tax credits:
+For our individual clients considering home improvements, “go green” to claim one of two eligible tax credits:

 Please remember that we are here to assist you with any tax and accounting needs year-round, not just during tax season.
 All of us at Cole, McIlwain & Company, P.C. hope you had a wonderful holiday season and we look forward to working with you in the New Year!